-The winners of Architizer’s inaugural One Rendering Challenge have been announced, wrapping up an incredible competition that showcased some of the world’s best architectural renderings.
+Architizer’s inaugural One Rendering Challenge showcased some of the world’s best architectural renderings.
 The top winner in the Non-Student category was “Zoom to the Future” by Carlotta Cominetti, Tamás Fischer and Camelia Ezzaouini of visualization studio Virginlemon.
-In partnership with Fiverr’s new architecture and building design services, this submission was awarded a grand prize of $2,500, along with pro rendering software from the likes of Chaos Group, Adobe Substance, Evermotion and Quixel.
+This submission was awarded a grand prize of $2,500, along with pro rendering software from the likes of Chaos Group, Adobe Substance, Evermotion and Quixel.

 “Zoom to the Future” tells the story of an elderly man resting his weary feet in the courtyard of his residence.
 However, it takes a futuristic turn by incorporating an odd alternative means of transportation that’s reminiscent of a thrill ride at an amusement park.
 The rendering seems to be in two time periods at once, one that is aged and in a state of gradual decay and one that is propelling swiftly into the future.

 We caught up with one of the project’s creators, Carlotta Cominetti, to learn more about the inspiration, process and feelings on the success of this One Rendering Challenge-winning piece.